Carl Sternheim: Early life and education

 Sternheim was born in Leipzig, the son of Rosa Marie Flora (née Francke) (1856–1908) and Carl Julius Sternheim (1852–1918), a banker.
 His parents married two years after he was born.
 His father was Jewish, and his mother was a Lutheran from a working-class family.
 Sternheim grew up in Hannover and Berlin.
-Between 1897 and 1902, he studied philosophy, psychology, and jurisprudence intermittently at the Universities of Munich, Göttingen, and Leipzig, but never graduated.
+Between 1897 and 1902, he studied philosophy, psychology, and jurisprudence intermittently at the Ludwig-Maximilians-Universität München, the University of Göttingen, and Leipzig University, but never graduated.

 Family and career

 In 1900, he began working as a freelance writer in Weimar, where he met and married his first wife Eugenie Hauth the same year.
-Their union ended in 1906 and he married the writer Thea Löwenstein (née Bauer) in 1907, with whom he had two children.
+Their union ended in 1906, and he married the writer Thea Löwenstein (née Bauer) in 1907, with whom he had two children.
 Their daughter Dorothea ("Mopsa") was a resistance fighter during the Second World War and was imprisoned by the Nazis in the Ravensbrück concentration camp.